StormCreeper/StormCreeper/README.md

 # Hi there!
 I'm Telo | Computer Graphics Enthusiast

 Hi there!
 I'm Telo, a computer graphics student with a passion for experimenting with various graphical concepts.
-Currently pursuing my studies at Telecom Paris and IP Paris, specializing in computer graphicst.
+Currently pursuing my studies at Telecom Paris and IP Paris, specializing in computer graphics.

 ## Interests 💻
 - Computer graphics concepts: voxel raytracing, volume rendering, pathtracing